- Can reduce the appearance of fine lines and early wrinkles in areas of frequent facial movement, such as around the eyes, mouth, and forehead.

 Disclaimer

-All cosmetic procedures carry risks and must be evaluated in a clinical setting.
-Suitability for treatment is determined by a qualified practitioner.
+All cosmetic procedures carry risks and patients require a consultation with a qualified practitioner to determine suitability.
+Results may vary due to individual factors.
 This page is for informational purposes only and complies with Ahpra advertising regulations.